-- 24 An Essential Patent Claim means any Patent Claim [including claims in issued patent(s) - 25 or pending patent application(s)] the use of which was necessary to implement either a - 26 mandatory or optional portion of a normative clause of the IEEE Standard when, at the - 27 time of the IEEE Standard's approval, there was no commercially and technically - 28 feasible non-infringing alternative implementation method for such mandatory or - 29 optional portion of the normative clause.
-An Essential Patent Claim does not include - 30 any Patent Claim that was essential only for Enabling Technology or any claim other - 31 than that set forth above even if contained in the same patent as the Essential Patent
+21 An Essential Patent Claim means any Patent Claim [including claims in issued patent(s) 22 or pending patent application(s)] the use of which was necessary to implement either a mandatory or optional portion of a normative clause of the IEEE Standard when, at the 23 24 time of the IEEE Standard's approval, there was no commercially and technically feasible non-infringing alternative implementation method for such mandatory or 25 26 optional portion of the normative clause.
+An Essential Patent Claim does not include 27 any Patent Claim that was essential only for Enabling Technology or any claim other 28 than that set forth above even if contained in the same patent as the Essential Patent 29 Claim.
+See clause 6.1 of the IEEE-SA Standards Board Bylaws at 30 http://standards.ieee.org/develop/policies/bylaws/sect6-7.html#6.1.

-Does the IEEE determine whether a patent is essential when requesting a Letter of
+2. Does the IEEE determine whether a patent is essential when seeking a Letter of Assurance?